iquipsys-positron/iqp-docs-cmdlets/configurations/Resolutions.md

 - Id < String >

-    A object id.
+    A resolution id.
 Required parameter.
-Can be retrieved from Get-IqtControlObjects
+Can be retrieved from Get-IqtResolutions

 - < CommonParameters >